 Young, J.A., F.T. van Manen, and C.A.
 Thatcher.
 2011.
 Geographic profiling to assess the risk of rare plant poaching in natural areas.
 Environmental management 48:577–87.

 Table 1.
-Classification of illegal activities within the Queen Elizabeth Conservation Area and associated median probability across all years that data have been collected.
+Classification of illegal activities within the Queen Elizabeth Conservation Area and associated median probability trends (occurrence) across all years that data have been collected.